Sizing & Care

 Finish & patina

-Most pieces of Julia Thompson Jewellery made from either Fairtrade gold, recycled sterling silver or gold vermeil are suitable for day to day wear.
+Most pieces of Julia Thompson Jewellery made from either Fairtrade gold or recycled sterling silver are suitable for day to day wear.
 Many have been given a satin brush finish or a complimentary contrasting finish of high polish and satin brush.
-All satin brushed metals will eventually become shinier and display a natural polished effect with time and wear; this is part of its character.
+All satin brushed metals on rings and bangles that are subject to gentle wear will eventually become shinier and display a natural polished effect with time and wear; this is part of its character.
+Earrings and pendants however will remain satinised but are more prone to tarnish.

-Please contact us directly should you like a piece re-satinised.
+Please contact us directly should you like a piece re-satinised and restored to it’s former satin glory.
 There is a charge of £30 plus postage for this service.

 Some pieces before they receive a satin brushed finish are given an oxidised patina that either coats the surface of the piece, or highlights any recesses with a blackened appearance.
 If the surface has been oxidised then this layer on the silver will wear off in time, this is part of its character.
 If you would like us to re-oxidise a piece again, please contact us directly.
 There is also a charge of £30 plus postage for this service.